CyberMaidenX/SL-Logic-Solver.v01/README.md

 ## Usage

-So to start, enter the propositional variables as comma separated values in the prompt.
+So to start, enter the propositional variables as comma-separated values in the prompt.
 The truth table will be generated and displayed.
 Then, enter the formulas separated by comma in the prompt.
 The evaluated result will be shown.

 ## Example: